fdbesanto2/wtss-1/README.md

-# wtss
+# WTSS

-Web Time Series Service is a lightweight web service for handling time series data from remote sensing imagery.
+The Web Time Series Service (WTSS) is a lightweight web service for handling time series data from remote sensing imagery.